WSPTA Game Development Competition

 Students must participate through a local PTA/PTSA in good standing.
 Parent groups not affiliated with WSPTA are not eligible to sponsor this program.
 It is the responsibility of the local PTA/PTSA to determine each student’s eligibility in the program.
 A student/team may develop an entry in or outside of school.

-Students in grades 9-12 may participate individually or in teams.
-Teams are encouraged and may have up to six members of multiple grades.
-A PTA may have an unlimited number of teams.
+Students in grades 6*-12 may participate individually or in teams of up to five* members.
+Teams are encouraged and may be composed of multiple grades.
+A PTA/PTSA must be in good standing and may have an unlimited number of teams.

-Teams will register directly with WSPTA.
-Students will upload their submission directly to the state level for judging.
+Individuals or teams will register directly with WSPTA by completing an online submission form.
+The deadline for the 2022-2023 submissions has passed.
+Students will upload their submissions directly to the state level for judging.
 There is no fee for participation.

 Questions?
 Email the Game Development Competition chair.